Diamond Jubilee of Queen Victoria: Events

 Suffering from severe arthritis and unable to climb the steps, the Queen remained in her coach, so the short service of thanksgiving was held outside the building.
 She was joined by the clergy and dignitaries.
 Victoria returned to Buckingham Palace after touring a large area of London.
 Later, when reflecting on the occasion Victoria said:

 No-one ever, I believe, has met with such an ovation as was given to me, passing through those six miles of streets...
 The crowds were quite indescribable and their enthusiasm truly marvellous and deeply touching.
 The cheering was quite deafening and every face seemed to be filled with joy.

 Thousands of residents in London and Manchester took part in street feasts, where Thomas Lipton distributed free ale and tobacco.
 A chain of beacons were lit across the United Kingdom and Nottingham, Bradford and Hull were granted their city charter as part of the celebrations.
 The following day the Queen visited Constitution Hill, London where 10,000 schoolchildren had gathered, and attended a reception in Slough.

+The 1897 Epsom Derby was named the Jubilee Derby in honour of the Queen.
+The race was won easily by the Irish horse, Galtee More, who went on to win the Triple Crown of Thoroughbred Racing.
+Bonfires were lit in celebrations of Ireland’s victory.